ztren/CycDataProcess/readme.md

 ### Cycle number
 Input a number no more than the maximum cycle index to analyze the `Q/V` relationship from that cycle to the end of experiment.

+### Mass
+Used for certain calculations.
+Enter 0 to disable related figures to generate.

 ## Note
 if one want to do research on the figure rather than get an impression of everything it might be better to use the actual MATLAB app where one can scale in and drag the plots.
 To do this simply open the `dataproc.m` on MATLAB, and comment out the last line, i.e. making it